 A wide range of food ingredients now have sustainability merits; some provide ethical / social value, whilst others have lower environmental / health impacts.
 This sessions gives details on new and emerging ingredients that are providing such sustainable value to food and beverage products.

 The growing use of food byproducts as a raw material source is discussed.
 Details are given of innovative plant-based proteins that are making their way into food products.
-Other papers cover regenerative agriculture, hemp ingredients, novel sustainable ingredients, and slave-free supply chains.
+Other papers cover regenerative agriculture, ingredient supply chains, hemp ingredients, and novel sustainable ingredients.

 The first part discusses approaches to encourage diversity in crop production and consumption.
 The concept of agricultural biodiversity is introduced.
 What is the agrobiodiversity index and how it related to food systems?
 The following papers cover forgotten foods, ancient grains from Africa, and future projections.